 It’s unpleasant to be greeted unpleasantly, left in silence, or be treated too formally/casually or in a tone that doesn’t match the company you are reaching out to.

 Knowing how to evaluate customer service performance includes seizing cross selling opportunities when available.
-Agents missing these could be missing valuable opportunities and failing to answers customers’ needs.
+Agents missing these could be missing valuable opportunities and failing to answer customers’ needs.

 How many calls are agents getting through in an hour?
 If they have a lot of idle time between interactions, they may be given other tasks to complete.
 If they’re getting through more than anyone else, they could be rushing calls.